-Washington, DC, attorneys Jay Holland and Timothy Maloney have focused on employment law for nearly twenty years and provide clients at our Maryland firm, Joseph, Greenwald & Laake, PA, with skilled and effective representation in claims of employment discrimination.
-They represent both employers and employees in employment discrimination cases throughout Maryland and Washington, DC.
-If you would like to speak with Mr. Holland or Mr. Maloney please contact our Greenbelt office to arrange a consultation.
+Washington, D.C., attorney Jay P. Holland, Esq., has focused on employment law for nearly 20 years and provides clients at our Maryland firm, Jay P. Holland, Esq., with skilled and effective representation in claims of employment discrimination.
+He represents both employers and employees in employment discrimination cases throughout Maryland and Washington, D.C.
+If you would like to speak with Jay P. Holland, Esq., please contact our Greenbelt office to arrange a consultation.

 Not every case of workplace discrimination or unfair treatment entitles the victim to a claim under the Equal Employment Opportunity Commission (EEOC) or state and local laws.
 However, an employee may have a claim if his or her situation meets all of the following three conditions:

 - The employee was discriminated against on the basis of membership in a protected class.
 Protected classifications are age, sex, race, ethnicity, national origin, disability, creed, religion, or (in some states and communities) sexual orientation, appearance, or source of income.

 - The employee is qualified for a job but was terminated, held back, or demoted as a result of discrimination.